Welcome to today's edition of the Rush 24-7 podcast.

 He hadn't gotten out of Iraq or Afghanistan.

-We don't have single payer health care.
+We don't have single-payer health care.

-I mean, it's French based not happy.
+I mean, his fringe based not happy.

-Democrats that are going to lose their seats in the House and Senate.
+Democrats that are going to lose their seats in the House and Senate, they're not going to be happy.

-The LA Times has a story today.
+The LA Times has a story.

-Obama reshapes administration for a fresh strategy.
+Today, Obama reshapes administration for a freshy.

 White House staff changes are being made with an eye toward achieving goals through executive actions rather than by trying to push plans through the next Congress, which is expected to be even more hostile to the president.

-More executive Orders, more regulations via czars and cabinet members.
+More executive orders, more regulations via czars and cabinet members.

-Uh to understand this.
+Think executive order to understand this.

 And in the playbook, the only way for Obama now to get re-elected in 2012 is to drop this hardcore liberalism and join the Republicans in the middle to get things done.